-Table 3-1: Transitional Climate Risks and Strategy
+Table 3-2: Transitional Climate Risks and Strategy

 Risk Type Description Time Horizon Mitigation Strategy Emerging Regulation Regulatory impacts could impose additional costs and limitations on how we produce content and operate our service.
 Regulatory impacts on traditional energy sources could pose a risk on our license to operate and produce content if new comparable technologies are not introduced in sufficient supply in time.
 Medium term We evaluate and deploy new sustainable technologies as well as seek to operate as efficiently as possible with traditional energy sources.
 We will work with working parties to help better understand and assess the impact of emerging trends in our industry.
 Technical Viability of Decarbonization Strategy Technical challenges may impact our ability to achieve carbon neutrality.
 Medium term We improve energy efficiency of and to decarbonize our operation wherever feasible.
 Market Risks Downstream market developments, including the change in consumer behaviours, introduction of the carbon tax, carbon border adjustment.
-Medium to long term We will continue to engage and collaborate with our clients as they reduce their emissions.
+Medium to long term We continue to engage and collaborate with our clients as they reduce their emissions.
+The Group maintains high transparency in the Group's ESG Reports and related activities to build trust and confidence with stakeholders.
 Reputation Damage As public awareness about climate change, green and low-carbon development continues to grow, failure to meet stakeholders expectations may put the Group to reputational risk.
 Medium to long term We ensure regular and transparent engagement with our stakeholders on our climate strategy and progress on achieving our objectives through direct consultation, meetings and media statements.
 We align our climate change reporting with the TCFD recommendations.